|Deadline: Jun 14, 2018 08:59 PM|

 Mobility Revolution - a safe and sustainable revolution in crafting future mobility.

-Congratulations to the 8 teams joining us in Mobility Revolution!
+Congratulations to Remod and Futuriot for the pilot project in Mobility Revolution!

 From the very beginning 70 years ago, DENSO started off as a spin-off of Toyota – the company has been pioneering in the field of electric and electronic components and systems for vehicles.
 A sense of craftsmanship and a completeness of vision has always been at the core of DENSO’s DNA.
 Now DENSO builds on these Core competencies to conquer new territory.
 On our transformation journey we are expanding our focus outside the "vehicle shell" to include the whole ecosystem around the car.